Procedures

 What are genital warts?

-They are often multiple, asymmetrical and polymorphic.
+They’re often asymmetrical and polymorphic.

-When is the surgery proposed to a patient?
+When is surgery recommended to a patient?

 What exactly is a fulguration or an excision of genital warts?